-We believe the formal system of science here-in presented to be a more powerful formulation of the laws of physics, as the fundamental physics is simply entailed by the minimalist definition of the observer itself.
-It further provides the means to derive the laws of physics from what amounts to a realization of the scientific method, propose a solution to the problem of the wave-function collapse, identify the wave-function as a special form of the Gibbs ensemble, account for the origin of the Born rule and finally provide a interpretation of quantum physics closely resembling that of statistical physics, where the ontology of measurement events takes precedence over the derived measure, thus side stepping the collapse problem.
-Finally, the framework supports both quantum field theories as well as theories of quantum gravity.
+We believe the formal system of science here-in presented to be a more powerful formulation of the laws of physics because the fundamental physics is automatically entailed from the minimalist definition of the observer itself.
+Amongst its key results are; to identify the wave-function as a special form of the Gibbs ensemble, an account for the origin of the Born rule, an interpretation of quantum physics closely resembling that of statistical physics such that the ontology of measurement events takes precedence over the derived measure.
+Finally, a generalization of the Born rule to the determinant, as recovered by the framework, supports both the familiar quantum field theories as well as the theory of general relativity.